michael-hirschmugl/open-hw-cnn/README.md

    Once the `build.tcl` script is executed, it will create a new directory called `OPEN-HW-CNN`.
 Inside this directory, Vivado will build the actual project using the VHDL files found under the `src` directory.

+## Creating an IP Core

+To create an IP core that can be imported into another project, follow these steps:

+1. Run the `package_ip.tcl` script located in the root folder of the repository.
+This script will generate an IP core based on the settings defined in the `config.tcl` file.
+The IP core will be saved in the `ip_output` directory.

+## Configuration

+The `config.tcl` file allows you to configure both the project and the IP core.
+You can modify:

+- The project name (used when creating the project directory).
+- The IP core name and other metadata, such as vendor, library, version, display name, description, etc.

+## Running Both Build and Packaging

+You can easily run both the build and package processes in sequence by using the `run_build_and_package.bat` file.
+This batch file will first execute the `build.tcl` script to build the project, and then the `package_ip.tcl` script to generate the IP core.

 ## Updates
 - The library is now fully integrated into the `build.tcl` script.
 When the script is executed, the project will be created, and the library will be included as a library.
 - Unnecessary synthesis runs have been removed.